thisdougb/thisdougb.github.io/_posts/2016-07-13-Unit-Testing-Playbooks-In-Ansible.md

 On a commit we trigger Jenkins to run the entire playbook on a virtual instance.
 This checks .yml syntax, and that all tasks in the playbook run.

-A second run of just the unit tests, *'--tags unitTests'*, checks we really do have the configuration we intended.
+With a second run of just the unit tests, *'--tags unitTests'*, against the built VM we can check the configuration is as we really intended.
-This is particularly useful for automated integration testing.

 ```
 $ ansible-playbook provisioning/site.yml --tags "unitTests"